lune-climate/lune-docs/docs/product-and-design-guides/carbon-intensity.md

 They want to nudge their users to become sustainability leaders and move them away from excessively using air freight, which has a high carbon intensity.

 Again, using aggregate data they have defined 3 bands:
-* Leader, below 200 gCO₂ / t×km
+* Leader, below 200 gCO₂ / tkm
-* Average, between 200 and 400 gCO₂ / t×km
+* Average, between 200 and 400 gCO₂ / tkm
-* Too much air freight, above 400 gCO₂ / t×km
+* Too much air freight, above 400 gCO₂ / tkm

 </div>
 </div>